 You may have it on its own, with external radiotherapy or with chemoradiation.
-This depends on the stage of the cancer (pages 17 to 21).
+This depends on the stage of the cancer.
 Some people decide to have this treatment because they do not want surgery.
 If it does not work well, your doctor will usually advise you to have surgery.